 The PMLFTR set out the obligations and procedures that subject persons are required to fulfil and to implement, without which an AML/CFT regime cannot be effective.
 These procedures mainly consist of the following measures:

 20 The predicate offence is the underlying criminal activity from which the illegal funds originate.

 22 Article 3(2A), (3), (4), (6) and (7) of the PMLA.
-23 Article 3(5) of the PMLA.

 24 Article 5 of the PMLA.

 25 Article 4 of the PMLA.